pip-services/pip-services-docs/content/en/python/commons/refer/iunreferenceable.md

 ### Description

-Tj IUnreferenceable interfaca can be used for components that require the capacity to clear previously defined references to dependent components.
+The IUnreferenceable interface can be used for components that require the capacity to clear previously defined references to dependent components.

 ### Methods